trithagoras/trithagoras.github.io/_posts/2021-05-04-avr-programming-macos.markdown

 <br>

-## MakeFile
+## Makefile
-Now, we can make a MakeFile.
+Now, we can make a Makefile.

 I modified a well crafted MakeFile retrieved from [HolaCheck's Github](https://gist.github.com/holachek/3304890) into working with my configuration (using the **atmega328p**).
 My final MakeFile can be found at [this pastebin](https://pastebin.com/ENDP4XES) or at the bottom of the page.

-The MakeFile is where the majority of the work is done.
+The Makefile is where the majority of the work is done.
 The variables may depend on other factors and these are just what worked for me.
   - It should be clear that the variable `OBJECTS` is the list of compiled source files to be included.

   - The `PORT` variable can be found by running `$ ls /dev/cu.*`.
 You should find two devices in the format of `cu.usbmodem002042642`.
 Typically, the lower number is the programmer port and is the one that should be assigned to our `PORT` variable.

   - When `$ make install` runs, you may see `Fuses OK (E:FF, H:D1, L:E6)` appear from `avrdude` or some variation.
-You can match these fuse values in the MakeFile.
-For example, we can deduce that the `-U hfuse:w:0xd1:m` in the MakeFile refers to the `H:d1` fuse.
-If your fuses are different, update them in the MakeFile.
+You can match these fuse values in the Makefile.
+For example, we can deduce that the `-U hfuse:w:0xd1:m` in the Makefile refers to the `H:d1` fuse.
+If your fuses are different, update them in the Makefile.

 <br>